Lineage

 Lineage across services

-When agents interact with multiple ANIP services as part of a single workflow, client_reference_id provides cross-service correlation:
+When agents interact with multiple ANIP services as part of a single workflow, lineage is reconstructed from task_id, parent_invocation_id, and upstream_service. client_reference_id remains useful for caller-side correlation, but it is not the protocol's cross-service grouping primitive.

 Cross-service continuity (v0.18)